somiaj/fvwm3-debian/README.md

 a binary package along with checking out the FvwmPrompt branch, `git checkout FvwmPrompt`, and installing the package `golang-go` to build the package.

+To build FvwmPrompt using meson, golang version 1.20.0 or greater is required.
+In bookworm, you will need to install the `golang-go` package from bookworm-backports to build FvwmPrompt.